CalebBell/fluids/README.rst

 fluids is open-source software for engineers and technicians working in the fields of chemical, mechanical, or civil engineering.
-It includes modules for piping, fittings, pumps, tanks, compressible flow and open-channel flow, and more.
+It includes modules for piping, fittings, pumps, tanks, compressible flow, open-channel flow, and more.

 The fluids library depends on the SciPy library to provide numerical constants,